gravitational/teleport/rfd/0179-api-versioning.md

   // The maximum number of items to return.
   // The server may impose a different page size at its discretion. int32 page_size = 1;
-  // The next_page_token value returned from a previous List request, if any. string page_token = 2;
+  // The next_token value returned from a previous List request, if any. string next_key = 2;
 }

 message ListFoosResponse {